 This gives information on financial support available including:

 - Reasonable adjustments – what the law says and financial help available.

 - Help with the extra costs disabled people face in work.

 Stepping Stones - Springboard

-Stepping Stones is a new project designed to raise aspirations and improve mental health and wellbeing for those with special educational needs and disabilities (SEND).
+Stepping Stones is a project designed to raise aspirations and improve mental health and wellbeing for those with special educational needs and disabilities (SEND).